lsms-worldbank/labeller/src/mdhlp/lbl_use_meta.md

 ## Example 1

 This example use the example data set up above.
-It takes the value in the char `other` for the variable `region2` and stores it in a returned local.
+It takes the meta data value in `other` for the variable `region2` and stores it in a returned local.

 ```
-lbl_use_meta, varlist(region2) from_char(other)
+lbl_use_meta, varlist(region2) from_meta(other)
 return list
 ```

 ## Example 2
 This example use the example data set up above.
-It takes the value in the char `region` for each variable, and applies it to the template `Region: {META}` and stores the respective result for each variable in its variable label.
+It takes the meta data value in `region` for each variable, and applies it to the template `Region: {META}`.
+And then it stores the respective result for each variable in its variable label.

 ```
-lbl_use_meta, varlist(region?) from_char(region) ///
+lbl_use_meta, varlist(region?) from_meta(region) ///
 template("Region: {META}") apply_to("varlabel")
 return list
 describe